 For Heriot-Watt, microcredentials are a way to further engage with employers, alumni and other independent learners.
 The engagement with employers also provides the opportunity for broader interaction with these organisations in terms of research and innovation.

 The Scottish Funding Council is also directing part of its funding to HEIs for the delivery of single courses that bear credit for people in work.
 The current minimum course size at Heriot-Watt (15 credits or 150 hours of learning) would count as a microcredential and, on successful completion, could be used later as part of a larger award (e.g., a course that is part of a Masters programme could be offered standalone and a learner who successfully completed this course would then be exempt from it if they enrolled on the full Masters programme).
-For employed people, registering on full-time programme is restrictive, as they would be tied to acquiring credit on top of their full-time employment or giving up work (and salary) to do it.
+For employed people, registering on a full-time programme is restrictive, as they would be tied to acquiring credit on top of their full-time employment or giving up work (and salary) to do it.

 So, microcredentials would allow HEIs to offer a wider, more flexible CPD offering of smaller units for people whose situation is not conducive to committing to an extended programme of study.
 Micro-credentials offer the flexibility of standing on their own as an accredited recognition of skills and education, but also as a starting place for larger programmes of study, should an individual’s circumstances change.